You are a guest at Australia's premier community destination

 • Think inside the square.
 Your company's contribution will have more meaning and will be easier to sustain if staff become involved in causes that matter most to them.
 Ask staff to think about the community groups they or their family or friends are already in contact with.
 These could be the local tree planting group, their child's kindergarten , their sister's drama group, etc. Ask staff to ask themselves, "If I could change three things about my community, what would they be?"
 Look for groups working to bring about the changes.

 • Scan the horizon.
 Look in your local newspaper for stories about community groups doing great things or ask your local council for a community directory.
-Search Our Community's Directory of Non-Profit and Community Organisations by clicking here.
+Search Our Community's Directory of Non-Profit and Community Organisations here.

-Step Two: Do it properly
+Step two: Do it properly

-Remember that joining a Board or Committee of Management requires a long-term commitment.
+Remember that joining a board or committee of management requires a long-term commitment.
 Signing up and then not following through – not attending meetings or turning up to meetings unprepared, for example – will do no good at all for a community group; in fact, it is likely to harm it.

 It is also vitally important that your staff members do not see your "Business on Board" project as an opportunity for you to gain community kudos by adding to their workload.